Wednesday, February 11, 2026

 He froze.

 The thing in front of him was near to his own size, shorter but wider, hairless and pale.
 Its features were half-formed, almost melted, and it blinked strange, orange eyes at him.
-This it flowed forward.
+Then it flowed forward.
 Duncan squeezed off a single shot, but by then it was too late.
 He fell back, screaming, as it surrounded him and overwhelmed his flesh, pouring in through mouth and nose and ears.

 Duncan Dakota stirred on the sands of the canyon floor, then sat up slowly.
 He climbed clumsily to his feet, then looked himself over.
 "Oh yes," he said, tasting his new language, his new understanding.
 "You'll do nicely."